abdrahmansoltan/Learning-Notes/Computer Science/OOP/2-Design-patterns.md

 ### O - Open-Closed Principle (O.C.P)

-It states that classes should be **open for extension but closed for modification**.
+(Classes / Entities) should be **open for extension but closed for modification**.

 ![open-closed](./img/solid-5.webp)

+- This means that the behavior of a (module / class) can be extended without modifying its source code.
 - If you want the Class to perform more functions, the ideal approach is to add to the functions that already exist NOT change them.
   ![open-closed](./img/solid-1.avif)